mcmonkeyprojects/sd-infinity-grid-generator-script/README.md

         - ![img](github/advanced_settings_ref.png)
         - `Auto cycle every (x) seconds`: you can set these to non-zero values to the grid automatically change settings over time.
 For example, if you set your "Seed" option to "3 seconds", then every 3 seconds the seed will change (cycling between the options you have in order).
 This was suggested by [itswhateverman in issue #2](https://github.com/mcmonkeyprojects/sd-infinity-grid-generator-script/issues/2).
         - `Show value`: you can uncheck any box to hide a value from the grid.
 Helps if you want to ignore some of the values and get a clean grid of just the ones you care about.
 This was suggested by [piyarsquare in issue #4](https://github.com/mcmonkeyprojects/sd-infinity-grid-generator-script/issues/4).
     - You can also click on any image to view it fullscreen and see its metadata (if included in output).
+While in this mode, you can use arrow keys to quick navigate between images, or press Escape to close (This suggested by [itswhateverman in issue #5](https://github.com/mcmonkeyprojects/sd-infinity-grid-generator-script/issues/5) and [issue #17](https://github.com/mcmonkeyprojects/sd-infinity-grid-generator-script/issues/17)).
     - You can also set the `X Super-axis` and `Y Super-axis` to unique axes to get a grid-of-grids!
         - ![img](github/super_axis_demo.png)